 The following activities and expenses are not eligible for funding:

+The federal government is committed to enhancing the vitality of the English and French linguistic minority communities in Canada (Francophones living outside the province of Quebec and Anglophones living in the province of Quebec), supporting and assisting their development, and fostering the full recognition and use of both official languages in Canadian society.
 As such, all project materials (e.g., resources, reports, announcements, etc.) for public distribution must be produced in both official languages and project activities must be carried out in the target population's official language of choice.

 More questions?
 Visit our FAQ section.

 To obtain additional information about this invitation to submit an LOI, or to receive a copy of the LOI template please contact:

 The Public Health Agency of Canada is under no obligation to enter into a funding agreement as a result of this invitation to submit an LOI.

 PHAC ALSO RESERVES THE RIGHT TO: